Powered by SchoolDash

 Attendance: Below average.
 Pupil absence rates and the incidence of persistent absence are both quite high.

-Disadvantaged pupils: Poor.
+Disadvantaged pupils: Below average.
 Progress up to age 16 is below average.
-Destinations at 16 are below average.
-Progress at 16-18 is about average.
+Destinations at 16 are about average.
+Progress at 16-18 is below average.
 Destinations at 18 (allowing for attainment) are below average.